Success Plans

 The blend of services varies based on your child's special needs and the point we are hired as advocates.
 Typically, after the comprehensive evaluation is conducted, determining eligibility and developing an appropriate success plan involves:

-• Preliminary preparation of SMART success plan (IEP, EP, 504 Plan, PBIP) goals.
+- Preliminary preparation of SMART success plan (IEP, EP, 504 Plan, PBIP) goals, pending eligibility.

-• Follow-Up to ensure the success plan has been implemented by all teacher(s).
+- Follow-up to ensure success plans have been implemented by all teacher(s).

 Our Fees

 Academic Success Advocates is a nonprofit 501(c)(3) charity operating for public benefit.
-Published service fees reflect the standard rate of $75 per hour, which may be offset in part or in full by donations, sponsors, and/or grants.
-Historically, donation levels have lowered fees to rates between $26-$50 per hour.
+Published service fees reflect the standard rate of $75, which may be offset in part or in full by donations, sponsors, and/or grants.
+Historically, donation levels have lowered fees to rates between $26-$50 per hour..

 *Fee reductions, fee waivers, or the reimbursement plan are subject to available donations.
 Availability may vary based on successful fundraising efforts.
 Inquire about current rates during your initial consultation and click below to learn more about the fiscal strategies utilized to support our nonprofit vision and mission.